Severe Thunderstorm Warning issued for Lincoln by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lincoln by NWS

-Effective: 2021-08-10 20:15:00 CDT Expires: 2021-08-10 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Lincoln A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR LINCOLN COUNTY At 814 PM CDT, a severe thunderstorm was located 7 miles north of Sylvan Grove, or 12 miles northwest of Lincoln, moving northeast at 30 mph.
-HAZARD...70 mph wind gusts and half dollar size hail.
-SOURCE...Trained weather spotters have reported 77 mph winds just north of Sylvan Grove.
+Effective: 2021-08-10 03:13:00 CDT Expires: 2021-08-10 04:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lincoln The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northeastern Lincoln County in central Kansas * Until 415 AM CDT. * At 313 AM CDT, a severe thunderstorm was located near Barnard, or 10 miles north of Lincoln, moving east at 35 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
+SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Lincoln, Sylvan Grove, Beverly and Barnard.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.25 IN WIND THREAT...OBSERVED MAX WIND GUST...70 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Barnard.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0